Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Design

-\paragraph{Minimizing Total Deployment Costs.} Unlike the previous setup with limited resources, service providers may rely on public clouds with elastic resource scaling to serve all queries, where minimizing deployment costs becomes the key.
-To address this, our planner extends the previous greedy solution by modifying the sorting criteria.
+\bipar{Minimizing Total Deployment Costs.} Unlike the setup with limited resources, service providers may rely on public clouds with elastic resource scaling to serve all queries, where minimizing deployment costs becomes the key.
+To address so, our planner extends our previous solution by modifying the sorting criteria.
 Instead of prioritizing based on the benefit-to-resource ratio, plans are ranked and selected based on their SLO benefit-to-monetary cost ratio.

-Our greedy heuristic is flexible and can incorporate various practical considerations.
-For instance, service providers can dynamically assign higher weights to queries as their pending time increases to prevent starvation and ensure fairness.